 The chair is still floating in the air.
 Don't worry, this can be easily fixed.

 Set the pivot point to the lower left corner of the model by clicking Lower left under the Pivot.

-Under Position click Place on Floor to lower down the chair to the floor level.
+Under Position, click Place on Floor to lower the chair to the floor level.

-Finally, in the Region Picker, make sure the XY-axes are selected, then click on the top right square.
+Finally, in the Region Picker, ensure the XY-axes are selected, then click on the top right square.

 The fixed model should now look like this: